 LIBA 200A.
 Culture and Expression: Prehistory to the Late Antiquity.
 Interdisciplinary seminar on cultural movements, figures, and art forms of eras from prehistory to the late antiquity, when European culture transitioned from the classical Greco-Roman to the early medieval.
 Focus on the West with some global comparison.
 Emphasis on theoretical perspectives, methods, and research techniques germane to the liberal arts.
-Fall only.
-3 units.
+Units: 3.0.

 LIBA 200B.
 Culture and Expression: Middle Ages and Renaissance.
 Interdisciplinary seminar on cultural movements, figures and art forms of the European Middle Ages and the Renaissance.
 Focus on the West with some global comparison.
 Emphasis on theoretical perspectives, methods and research techniques germane to the liberal arts.
 Prerequisite: LIBA 200A or instructor permission.
-Spring only.
-3 units.
+Units: 3.0.

 LIBA 200C.
 Culture and Expression: The Modern Period.

 Interdisciplinary seminar on cultural movements, figures, and art forms of the modern period from the Baroque to the present.
 Focus on the West with some global comparison.
 Emphasis on theoretical perspectives, methods, and research techniques germane to the liberal arts.
 Prerequisite: LIBA 200A and LIBA 200B, or instructor permission.
-Fall only.
-3 units.
+Units: 3.0.

 LIBA 204.
 Performance of Culture.
 Study of the relationship between discourses of culture, politics, aesthetics, and live performance.
 Critical theories drawn from new methodology and ideologies will be applied to theatrical representations, both classical and contemporary.
-Cross-listed as THEA 204; only one may be counted for credit.
-3 units.
+Cross-listed: THEA 204; only one may be counted for credit.
+Units: 3.0.

 LIBA 205.
-Space and Time: Plato to Einstein.
-Introduction to philosophical issues involving space, time and matter.
-The historical development of the issues from Antiquity (Zeno, Plato, and Euclid) through the Early Modern Period (Newton, Leibniz, Berkley, and Kant) to contemporary treatments (Einstein, Thorne, and Hawking).
+Space and Time.
+Introduction to significant philosophical issues involving space and time.
 An investigation into the current state of these issues.
-Note: No background or work in mathematics required.
+Note: No background or work in mathematics or physics is required.
 Prerequisite: 6 units in philosophy or instructor permission.
-3 units.
+Units: 3.0.

 LIBA 207.
 Foundations of Contemporary Consciousness.
 Advanced overview of Western civilization development from 1650 to the present, examining basic ideas, assumptions, and commonplaces shared by modern people, including modern scientific attitudes, notions of privacy, self, love and work.
-3 units.
+Units: 3.0.

 LIBA 208.
 Politics in the Age of Antichrist: Prophecy and Society, 1500-1800.
 Examination of the role of the Judeo-Christian apocalypse in the creation of modern realms of discourse, including political thought, modern science, and secular values generally.
-3 units.
+Units: 3.0.

 LIBA 209.
 Versions of the Self in Western Literature and the Arts.
 Traces the stages through which the concept of the "self" emerges in Western literature, philosophy and the arts, from Antiquity to the 20th Century.
 Focus is on the transformation of moral identity as the West moves from a divinely ordered cosmos to a relativized universe.
-3 units.
+Units: 3.0.

 LIBA 210.
 Gender and Religion in Cross-Cultural Perspective.
 Exploration of the relationships and roles of women and men in the context of religious life.
 May focus extensively on one or more particular religious traditions cross-culturally, or draw on a wider spectrum of examples.
 Special attention paid to the complementary nature of men's and women's roles in many religious traditions; and also the way that male perspectives have dominated many areas of formal religious discourse, noting the dissenting voices of women often hidden in more informal types of expression.
-Cross-listed as HRS 210; only one may be counted for credit.
-3 units.
+Crosslisted: HRS 210; only one may be counted for credit.
+Units: 3.0.

 LIBA 211.
 Psychological Issues in Films.
 Examines the presentation of psychological themes in contemporary feature films.
 It will consider such topics as: Adolescence, Adulthood and Aging, Homosexuality, Drug Addiction, and Physical Disability as they are portrayed in films created for a mass market.
-Cross-listed as PSYC 296M; only one may be counted for credit.
-3 units.
+Cross-listed: PSYC 296M; only one may be counted for credit.
+Units: 3.0.